-The Academic Progress Audit System (APAS) is a report used by students.
+The Academic Progress Audit System (APAS) generates reports for undergraduate (and some certificate) students and their advisors.
 An APAS report lists degree requirements, summarizes a student's progress, and explains what they need to do to complete their declared degree.
-It is a tool primarily used by undergrads.

-APAS draws its data from the student's record.
-This means that each time the report is generated, it contains the most up-to-date information.
-For many degree programs, APAS is used to clear students for graduation.
+APAS draws its information from the official student record.
+Each time the report is processed it contains the most up-to-date information.

 Students are encouraged to check their APAS report at the following times: